XIAOHELI/google-cloud-fundamentals/5. Google Cloud Storage Services/note.md

   + typically chosen for data that is access less than once a month.
   + lower cost than standard.

 - Coldline
-  + Meant for data accessed least frequently.
-  + Chosen for data accessed less than **once in a year**.
+  + Best for disaster recovery and data accessed less than **once a quarter**.
   + e.g. insurance policy file...

+- Archive
+  + Best for long-term digital preservation of data accessed less than **once a year**.

 ```
 suggestions: